 TIP: Read our post about what to do in Oslo if you also are planning to explore the capital of Norway

-When is the best time to see puffins in Norway
+When is the best time to see puffins in Norway?

-As mentioned before, the puffins live most of their life at sea and only come to land to breed.
+As mentioned, the puffins live most of their life at sea and only come to land to breed.
 The birds typically come in from the sea around March-April and the breeding season last sometimes out September.
 When the birds come in from the sea, it takes quite some time to make the nest and lay the egg, and until the egg hatches.
 Therefore, the best time to see the puffins in Norway is from late June to August.
-In this period the birds are at their most busy, and the bird cliffs are full of life.
+During this period the birds are at their most busy, and the bird cliffs are full of life.

 The birds leave their nest in the mornings and spend the day at sea looking for food.
 They return to the nest in the evening, and that’s when you should visit.
 If you visit in the spring, be at Lundeura around 18-20 (6-8 pm).
 If you visit Runde Island in the summer, the best time to see the puffins is from 20.00 (8 pm) and maybe as late as 21 (9 pm).
 The evenings are bright in the nordic summers, so don’t worry about the daylight.
 The birds are most active when the sun starts to set, and this is also the time when you will get the most beautiful photos.